achalnm/Global-Air-Pollution-Analysis/README.md

 The goal is to identify national and regional *pollution signatures* and understand how each pollutant contributes to overall air quality worldwide.

-This work has been completed as part of **Semester 1, MSc Data Visualization & Management** project.
+This project was carried out for Semester 1 of the MSc in Computing (Data Analytics) course Data Visualization & Management by Achal Nanjundamurthy (achalnm02@gmail.com) and Rupam Misra (rupammisra2222@gmail.com)

 ---